PhD Frequently Asked Questions

 The Epidemiology PhD program at Emory does not require the applicant or admitted student to find funding through a faculty member at the time of application or prior to enrollment.
 However, applicants are encouraged to view the Faculty website and PubMed to determine whether or not a faculty member(s) research is a match for the applicant.
 It may be helpful for applicants to contact a faculty member(s) as part of preparing their personal statement.
 If applicants contact a faculty member, it is recommended that they provide them with their CV/resume and a brief introduction and specific questions.
 Please do not inquire with individual faculty members regarding whether or not your application may or may not be competitive for admission.

-A list of faculty who have communicated availability to mentor students in matriculating Fall 2018 will posted in late summer 2017.
+A list of faculty who have communicated availability to mentor students matriculating in Fall 2019 is listed here.

 You do not need to send official transcripts to Emory.
 As part of the application process you are required to scan and upload transcripts.
 If you matriculate in the PhD program in the Fall, you will be required to send official transcripts to Laney Graduate School.